 [In the interests of flight safety - Birdstrike risk avoidance; to reduce the risk of any increase in the number of hazardous birds in the vicinity of East Midlands Airport (EMA) that would increase the risk of a Birdstrike to aircraft using EMA].

-9. ,Prior to the operation being brought into use a detailed Landscaping Scheme, shall be submitted to the Borough Council for approval The detailed Landscape Scheme must be in accordance with Landscape Strategy and Landscape & Ecological Management Plan by Neo Environmental Version 3 dated 7th January 2023.
+9. ,Prior to the operation being brought into use a detailed Landscaping Scheme, shall be submitted to the Borough Council for approval The detailed Landscape Scheme must be in accordance with Landscape Strategy and Landscape Ecological Management Plan by Neo Environmental Version Revision E dated 8th February 2023.
 The detailed Landscaping Scheme must provide full details of all hard and soft landscaping features to be used and include the:

 Plans showing the proposed finished land levels/contours of landscaped areas;